-1.3.4.4.1 State Planning Policy 3.7 - Planning in Bushfire Prone Area
+1.3.4.4 STATE PLANNING POLICY NO. 3.7 - PLANNING IN BUSHFIRE PRONE AREAS

-The WAPC's State Planning Policy 3.7 - Planning in Bushfire Prone Areas (SPP 3.7), provides a framework for considering bush fire hazard and mitigation requirements through the planning approvals process.
+The WAPC's State Planning Policy 3.7: Planning in Bushfire Prone Areas (SPP 3.7), provides a framework for considering bush fire hazard and mitigation requirements through the planning approvals process.

 Areas of the LSP abutting Brand Highway are subject to being bushfire prone under Department of Fire and Emergency Services (DFES) Bushfire Prone Mapping.
-This is addressed in Section 2.4 below.
+This is addressed in Section 2.4 of this report.

-1.3.4.4.2 Liveable Neighbourhoods
+1.3.4.5 LIVEABLE NEIGHBOURHOODS

 Liveable Neighbourhoods (LN) represents the WAPC's primary policy to guide the design and assessment of structure plans and subdivision for new urban development of residential communities in Western Australia.
-The underlying objective is to create quality neighbourhoods with a site responsive identity supportive of the local community that reduce dependency on private vehicles, and are more energy and land efficient.
+The underlying objective is to create quality neighbourhoods with a site responsive identity supportive of the local community that reduces dependency on private vehicles, and are more energy and land efficient.
 As such, LN supports an urban framework based on walkable mixed-use neighbourhoods with interconnected street patterns.
 LN achieves this through the consolidation of key policy aspects into a single 'integrated planning and assessment policy' to provide for a performance based approach to planning assessment.